betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 ### Community software ecosystems
-Unfortunately mostly disconnected from these efforts, there exist a number of established open source software packages that are developed as collaborative community effort to provide domain scientists with the technology and the tools to realize scientific simulations.
+Unfortunately mostly disconnected from these efforts, there exist a number of established open source software packages that are developed as collaborative community efforts to provide domain scientists with the technology and the tools to realize scientific simulations.
-These software packages typically feature high standards in terms of software quality and software sustainability (e.g., https://xsdk.info), and serve as the powertrain behind many of the recent research achievements and operational simulation codes.
+These software packages typically feature high standards in terms of software quality and software sustainability (e.g., https://xsdk.info), and serve as the powertrain behind many research achievements and simulation codes.
-At the same time, the community software packages are dependent on high-quality contributions from software developers.
-And with scientists responding to the academic pressure on publishing scientific papers, the software packages are often lacking the production-ready implementation of novel algorithms and hardware-specific efficient implementations.
+At the same time, community software packages are dependent on high-quality contributions from software developers.
+And with scientists responding to the academic pressure to publish scientific papers, the software packages often lack the production-ready implementation of novel algorithms and hardware-specific efficient implementations.
 As a result, software packages are inclined to also accept contributions that lack the level of documentation and code readability that would be preferred for software